Kistler-Group/sdbus-cpp/README.md

 ------------

 * `C++17` - the library uses C++17 `std::uncaught_exceptions()` feature.
 When building sdbus-c++ manually, make sure you use a compiler that supports that feature.
 * `libsystemd` - systemd library containing sd-bus implementation.
 Systemd v236 at least is needed for sdbus-c++ to compile.
+(But you don't the entire systemd infrastructure to be able to build and use sdbus-c++; libsystemd is sufficient and it is a pretty self-contained library that can be built and used without dependencies on other systemd components.)
 * `googletest` - google unit testing framework, only necessary when building tests, will be downloaded and built automatically

 Licensing